francisccdn/introduction_to_computer_graphics/README.md

 # Introduction to Computer Graphics

-**Code developed in an Introduction to Computer Graphics at UFPB (Universidade Federal da Paraíba)**
+**Code developed in an Introduction to Computer Graphics class at UFPB (Universidade Federal da Paraíba)**

 ## Sections
 ### 0 - Warm Up!